[Better Sex Products Review] For Play Couples’ Chocolate

 What is a Tech Ring?

 FirmTech’s Tech Ring was developed by Elliot Justin, MD, FACEP, an Emergency Medicine specialist, telemedicine expert and sex toy enthusiast.
-The Tech Ring is a cock ring with a difference: this high-tech device features various sensors which gather information about the wearer’s penis health.
+The Tech Ring is a cock ring with a difference.
+This high-tech device features various sensors which gather information about the wearer’s penis health.
 It then connects with an app on your smartphone, allowing you to review and interpret this data.

 FirmTech Tech Ring on its charging stand